bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 The steps to reproduce a COMPSs workflow vary depending if the crate package downloaded includes the datasets (i.e. it has a ``dataset/`` sub-folder).
-This is achieved when ``data_persistence`` is set to ``True`` in the ``ro-crate-info.yaml`` file.
+This is achieved when ``data_persistence`` is set to ``True`` in the YAML configuration file.
 Thus, the data preparation step will change depending on the availability of the dataset needed for the workflow execution.
 In addition, any external third party software used in the application (e.g. simulators, auxiliary libraries and packages, ...), must be made available in the new execution environment.
 For simplicity, we will not go into the details on how to deal with this environment preparation and we will assume the